couchbase/cbft/DESIGN.md

 failover, but if that's needed, ns-server can invoke cbft's REST API to resume index ingest and querying.

-## Addressing Rebalance Inefficiency And Unavailability
+## Gaps In The Simple Design So Far

-Although we now support multiple cbft nodes in the cluster at this point in the design, this simple approach is very resource intensive and has availability gaps.
+Although we now support adding, removing and failover'ing multiple cbft nodes in the cluster at this point in the design, this simple design approach is actually expected to be quite resource intensive (lots of KV backfills) and has availability issues.

+### Backfill Inefficiency

-For example, in the homogeneous topology (all nodes will be running cbft), if we started out with cb-00 and added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the cbft janitors on those three new nodes will awake at nearly the same time and all start their DCP streams at the same time, leading to a huge load on the system due to lots of KV backfills.
+For example, if we started out with just a single node cb-00 and then added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the cbft janitors on those three newly added nodes will awake at nearly the same time and all start their DCP streams at nearly the same time.
+This would lead to a huge, undesirable load on the KV system due to lots of concurrent KV backfills across all vbuckets.

+Ideally, we would like there to be throttling of concurrent KV backfills to avoid killing the system.

+### Index Unavailability

-At the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).
-So, any queries at this time will see lack of data (assuming the PIndexes are slow to build on the new cbft nodes).
+Following on the same example scenario, at the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new cbft nodes on cb-01/02/03).

+So, any queries at this time will see lack of hits or results (assuming the PIndexes are slow to build on the new cbft nodes).

+Ideally, we would like there to be little or no impact to cbft queries and index availability during a rebalance.

+## Addressing Backfill Inefficiency And Index Unavailability

-Let's address these issues one at a time, where we propose to fit into the state-changes and workflow of ns-server's rebalance design.
-In particular, during rebalance here are some advanced ns-server maneuvers (see ns-server's rebalance-flow.txt document)...
+Let's address these issues one at a time, where we propose to fit into the state changes and workflow of ns-server's rebalance design.
+In particular, during rebalance ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety (see ns-server's rebalance-flow.txt document for more details)...

 * ns-server can limit the number of concurrent KV backfills per node (usually to 1 KV backfill per node).